UMassChatbot/UMassChatbot/README.md

 Nicholas Norman, and the logged in user (as long as they are within the UMass Pres Office system).

 The application can be run by inputting "node . --op [mode]" into the terminal.
-Current valid modes are: "getFreeBusy" and "findMeetingTimes", e.g. "node. --op getFreeBusy".
+Current valid modes are: "getFreeBusy", "findMeetingTimes", and "createMeeting". e.g. "node. --op getFreeBusy".

 The attached body is within the fetch.js file and contains the free/busy body currently, needs to be commented out and the other body commented in to do a findMeetingTimes request.

-We currently receive 400, 401, and 403 errors depending on changes we have made but are unsure what is invalid.

 Relevant documention:
 https://learn.microsoft.com/en-us/graph/outlook-get-free-busy-schedule